Tiger Mask: Publication history

 The manga was originally created for the Bokura Magazine in 1968 by Ikki Kajiwara and Naoki Tsuji.
 The manga would be reprinted by Kodansha comics, and made available in Hong Kong.
 Further versions include Sankei Comics and the Kodansha KC Special.
 The anime would be televised nationally in Japan, while two movies would be constructed from reusing footage of the series.
-Most of the environment and characters were fictional, but real-life pro wrestlers like Antonio Inoki, Giant Baba, Michiaki Yoshimura, Kintaro Ohki and Seiji Sakaguchi were included in the manga and anime as well.
+Most of the environment and characters were fictional, but real-life pro wrestlers like Antonio Inoki, Giant Baba, Michiaki Yoshimura, Kintarō Ōki and Seiji Sakaguchi were included in the manga and anime as well.

 On March 3, 2016, New Japan Pro-Wrestling announced the revival of the Tiger Mask anime series.
 The series, entitled Tiger Mask W, premiered on TV Asahi in October 2016.
 It is also currently streaming on Crunchyroll, marking it as the first Tiger Mask anime available to American viewers.
 This new series is the exclusive sequel of the anime version and completely ignores Tiger Mask II, which confirms Naoto Date's death like in the manga.
-In fact, his death isn't confirmed.

 Adaptations

 Films

 The movies were titled as such in English when exported outside Japan.
 They are not actual translations.

+In November 2023, a live-action film adaptation for the international market was announced by Italy's Fabula Pictures, Brandon Box, and Kodansha.